adrianna157/trade-wars-client/README.md

 Everywhere that you go
 All around the world
 Join us now and
-Have yourself a very merry
+Have yourself a very merry.